enee351/enee351.github.io/homeworks/buffer-overflow/index.md

 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;
+Selection >
 ```

 At this point, it is waiting for the user to type something in.
-Typing the number 1 allows you to &#8220;receive wisdom&#8221; and typing 2 allows you to &#8220;add wisdom&#8221;.
+Typing the number 1 allows you to "receive wisdom" and typing 2 allows you to "add wisdom".
 Extending the interaction, suppose we type 1 (and a carriage return).

 ```
 seed@seed-desktop:~/projects/1$ ./wisdom-alt
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;1
+Selection >1
 no wisdom
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;
+Selection >
 ```

 Notice that it outputs no wisdom and then repeats the greeting.
 Now if we type 2 we can try to add some wisdom; here's what happens:

 ```
-Selection &gt;2
+Selection >2
 Enter some wisdom
 ```

 Now the program is waiting for the user to type something in.
 Suppose we type in `sleep is important` and press return.
 Then we will get the standard greeting again.
 If we type 1 at that point we will get the following:

 ```
-Selection &gt;2
+Selection >2
 Enter some wisdom
 sleep is important
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;1
+Selection >1
 sleep is important
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;
+Selection >
 ```

 We can continue to add wisdom, by typing 2.
 For example, if we did this sequence again, with the entry `exercise is useful`, we would get:

 ```
-Selection &gt;2
+Selection >2
 Enter some wisdom
 exercise is useful
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;1
+Selection >1
 sleep is important
 exercise is useful
 Hello there
 1. Receive wisdom
 2. Add wisdom
-Selection &gt;
+Selection >
 ```

 We can keep doing this as long as we like.
 We can terminate interacting with the program by typing control-D.